List of services with detailed descriptions

 Pre-Adverse Action Sample Letter:

-Before you reject a job application, reassign or terminate an employee, deny a promotion, or take any other adverse employment action based on information in a consumer report, you must give the applicant or employee a Pre-Adverse Notification with a consumer copy of the report and copy of A Summary of Rights under the FCRA
+Before you reject a job application, reassign or terminate an employee, deny a promotion, or take any other adverse employment action based on information in a consumer report, you must give the applicant or employee a Pre-Adverse Action Notification with a consumer copy of the report and copy of A Summary of Rights under the FCRA.
+Except for California, which has a sample provided below, please see the sample Pre-Adverse Action Notification:

 Adverse Action Sample Letter:

-If you take an adverse action based on information in a consumer report, you must give the applicant or employee a notice of that fact – orally, in writing, or electronically.
+If you take an adverse action based on information in a consumer report, you must give the applicant or employee a notice of that fact – orally, in writing, or electronically (written notification is recommended to show proof of compliance).

-**Note: If your company plans to utilize their own consent forms, please be sure they are compliant with employment screening policies/practices.
-As always, we note that we are not issuing an opinion that is legal in nature.
-The above information is general information only as it pertains to Background Screening and is not legal advice, expressed or implied.
+**Note: If your company plans to utilize your own disclosure and authorization forms, please be sure they are compliant with employment screening policies/practices.
+As always, AccuSource is not issuing an opinion that is legal in nature.
+The above information is general information only as it pertains to background screening and is not legal advice, expressed or implied.
 Consultation with legal counsel is recommended in all matters of employment law.**

 We recommend that you pass this information along to any users who will be processing background screens.